-As discussed with you prior to surgery, Dr. Krueger and Dr. Lenox have performed a biopsy in which either a portion of or the entire lesion has been removed.
+As discussed with you prior to surgery, Dr. Krueger, Dr. Lenox and Dr. Welch have performed a biopsy in which either a portion of or the entire lesion has been removed.
 This specimen will be sent to a pathologist for identification.
 Dr. Krueger and Dr. Lenox will review these results with you at your 10 day post operative appointment.

 Swelling is very normal after this type of procedure.
 Place the ice pack you were given on the surgical site or in the area for 20-30 minutes at a time and then take a break for 30 minutes.
 Continue this for the next 48 hours.

 Some bleeding or oozing of the surgical site is normal for the next 48 hours.
 A gauze pack has been placed at the biopsy site.
 Leave this in place for the next 30 minutes.
 At that time change the gauze pack it if needs to be changed.